 In September 2018, the Company entered into an agreement with Japanese Cloud Computing and M30 LLC (the "Investors") to engage in the investment, organization, management, and operation of a Japanese subsidiary ("BlackLine K.K.") of the Company that is focused on the sale of the Company's products in Japan.
 In October 2018, the Company initially contributed approximately \$4.5 million in cash in exchange for 51% of the outstanding common stock of BlackLine K.K.
-As the Company controls a majority stake in BlackLine K.K., the entity has been consolidated.
+In November 2021, the Company made a further investment in BlackLine K.K. of \$2.3 million that, including additional investments in BlackLine K.K. of \$2.2 million by existing third-party investors in November 2021, maintained the Company's majority ownership of 51%.
+As the Company continues to control a majority stake in BlackLine K.K., the entity has been consolidated.

 All of the common stock held by the Investors is callable by the Company or puttable by the Investors upon certain contingent events.
-Should the call or put option be exercised, the redemption value will be determined based upon a prescribed formula derived from the discrete revenues of BlackLine K.K. and the Company and may be settled, at the Company's discretion, with Company stock or cash.
+Should the call or put option be exercised, the redemption value will be determined based upon a prescribed formula derived from the discrete revenues of BlackLine K.K. and the Company, and may be settled, at the Company's discretion, with Company stock or cash.
 As a result of the put right available to the Investors in the future, the redeemable non-controlling interest in BlackLine K.K. is classified outside of permanent equity in the Company's consolidated balance sheets, and the balance is reported at the greater of the initial carrying amount adjusted for the redeemable non-controlling interest's share of earnings, or its estimated redemption value.
 The resulting changes in the estimated redemption amount are recorded within retained earnings or, in the absence of retained earnings, additional paid-in-capital.